Coarse Graining Empirical Densities and Currents in Continuous-Space Steady States: Derivation of the main results, initial- and final-point currents and their application to density-current correlations

 The second line is interpreted analogously to the current-density correlation in Eq.~\eqref{current-density-result} with the only difference that the scalar product of current operators reflects scalar products of increments along individual trajectories.
 The first term, however, does not appear in $C^{\x\y}_{\f J\rho}$ and $C^{\x\y}_{\rho\rho}$.
 As can be seen from the derivation in Eq.~\eqref{same time part} this term originates from the purely diffusive (i.e. Brownian) term involving $\rmd\x_\tau\cdot\rmd\x_\tau=2{\rm Tr}\f D(\z)\rmd\tau$ and only appears for $t_1=t_2$, i.e.\ $t'=0$.
 Thus, this term \emph{cannot} be interpreted in terms of trajectories from $\z$ to $\z'$ or vice versa, but instead reflects that due to the nature of Brownian motion the square of instantaneous fluctuations $(\rmd\x_\tau)^2$ does not vanish but contributes on the order $\rmd\tau$.
 Note that since here $\z=\z'$ this term only contributes if $U^h_\x(\z)$ and $U^h_\y(\z')$ have non-zero overlap.

 For $\x=\y$ the covariance becomes the current variance ${\rm var}_{\f J}^\x(t)\equiv C^{\x\y}_{\f J\cdot \f J}(t)$ which plays a vital role in stochastic thermodynamics.
 As an application of the result in Eq.~\eqref{current covariance result} we use the TUR-bound under concurrent variation of the coarse-graining scale $h$ to optimize the inference of a system's dissipation via current fluctuations.
+Before we turn to this inference problem, we take a closer look at the limit of no coarse graining, i.e.\ $h\to 0$.